Pingumaniac/PubSub_with_KRaft_in_Kotlin/code/README.md

 3. DiscoveryAppln.scala
 * discover_services : Discovers available services in the network.
 * register_service : Registers a new service with the discovery system.
-* update_service_state : Updates the state of the service, used in sync with RAFT.
+* update_service_state : Updates the state of the service, used in sync with Etcd.
 * handle_leader_election : Handles the process of leader election in case of failover.
-* apply_log_entry : Applies a log entry from the RAFT log to update the state.
+* apply_log_entry : Applies a log entry from the Etcd log to update the state.

 4. EtcdNodeAppln.scala
 * initialize_node : Initializes the Etcd node for participating in the consensus.